Last updated October 29, 2022

 Commercial vehicles are heavier and bigger than small passenger vehicles.
 They can weigh up to 80,000 pounds when loaded with cargo.
-This kind of weight holds the truck to the ground thus making it much harder to suddenly slow down than lighter vehicles.
-If the truck is speeding, it may not be able to stop in time in case traffic has come to a stop or there’s a road hazard ahead.
+This weight makes it much harder to suddenly slow down than it would be in a lighter vehicle.
+If the truck is speeding and traffic comes to a stop or there is a hazard in the road, the truck driver may not be able to stop in time.

-If the weather is not significantly favorable, the chances of getting in a fatal accident are even higher.
-Drivers in this kind of situation need to adjust their speed limit based on the weather and traffic conditions even if it means adjusting to speeds lower than required limits on that particular road or highway.
-Wider roads are also dangerous.
-When truck drivers overspeed and fail to control the vehicle, there’s a lot of space to shift which in turn can result in a jackknife accident.
+In bad weather, the chances of serious injury or a fatal accident are even higher.
+Drivers must adjust their speed based on weather and traffic conditions, even if it means adjusting to speeds lower than required limits on that particular road or highway.

-Speeding is the major contributor to loss of control of vehicles and in heavy commercial trucks, it is harder to make the vehicle come to a halt.
-Truck drivers increase the chances of accidents when they speed combined with either of the following combinations:
+Speeding is a key contributor to loss of control of vehicles or all sizes, and in heavy commercial trucks it is harder to stop or regain control.
+Truck drivers increase the chances of accidents when they speed in combination with other negligent behaviors such as: